bohkoval/federated-modules-monorepo-starter/README.md

 `pnpm lint` - to launch ESLint check for the whole app.

+### Storybook (components)

+`pnpm storybook` - to launch storybook locally.
+Storybook can use any component from any app/package to demo it.
+Also, it is possible to build storybook and deploy compiled static files (just as regular front-end app)

 ## Tech stack

 The app in general (and each separate sub-app in particular) are built on top of: